GuelorEmanuel/Team-Tech-Support/README.md

-# -Team-Tech-Support
-Project for Christine Laurendeau 3004 course
+# -Team-Tech-Support : Project for Christine Laurendeau COMP3004 course

-Probably the most important thing to remember when you're working with Git is never to do your work on the same branch that We will be pushing to, called 'master'.
-You should create your own branch, and use that instead.
-This ensures that you will be able to update any changes that are committed to main branch upstream without any problems.
+## Dev Team
+- Derek Felson
+- Margarita Otochkina
+- Guelor Emanuel

+## Instructions for dev team
+- Please always keey the master branch clean
+- Each time, that you want to commit a feature or a bug, please create a branch for it and name it appropriately.
+- Please do not merge your branch directly to master but instead assign your merge request to someone else in the team so that they may review your changes before merging.